guoyu07/mockapi-php/README.md

 ## Original intention
 * Front engineer can debug code when backend engineer's code has not be ready.
-* Base dependent service down.
+* Business system can run normally even dependent base service down.
 Like login service.
 * For fun. :)

 ## Runtime